crcn/tandem-old/packages/tandem-app/README.md

 very simple online playground for visually creating web applications

+LAUNCHING:

+- [ ] Alpha will support paperclip DSL only -- future platforms later on

 TODOS:

 - [ ] show measurements between elements (hotkey)
 - [ ] snap to element DND
 - [ ] css inspector components

+IMMEDIATE:

+- [ ] return manifest.json from tandem server
+- [ ] components populated based on scanned files
+- [ ] dropping element to stage creates a _new_ component with 3 files: style sheet, preview file (constaints mocks, stubs, and states), and component file
+- [ ] map of how each window is evaluated - map needs to be loaded in the window
+- [ ] surce objects must contain additional information such as context if bound to data - { context:

 Steps to visual dev: